 Improving access to biomarker testing is key for reducing disparities in cancer outcomes.
-The research shows that people of color - and particularly Black people - are not benefiting from biomarker testing at the same rates that whites are.
+The research shows that people of color - and particularly Black people - are not benefitting from biomarker testing at the same rates that whites are.
 Biomarker-driven therapies can help extend and save lives from some of the diseases that hit Black families hardest - metastatic lung, prostate, and breast cancers.
-Further, patients who are insured by Medicaid, living in rural areas or being treated at nonacademic medical centers are less likely to benefit from biomarker testing.

 These personalized treatments are the future of health care - not just for cancer, but for other conditions as well.
-Consistent coverage policies can help advance access for everyone.
+Let's make sure everyone can benefit.